16 best The Apprentice moments as series 16 interviews air

 It's time for The Apprentice interviews on season 16, and already it's looking pretty tense...

 In a first-look clip, Claude Littner was left unimpressed as Kathryn answered back in her interview, and with no holds barred Linda Plant returning, we know it's about to be an eventful evening.

 Each year, the interviews are one of the most popular and memorable parts of the show.

 As we prepare for the semi-final, which will see Brittany Carter, Harpreet Kaur, Kathryn Louise Burn and Stephanie Affleck in the hot seat, read on for some of our favourite interviews and moments from the show after the past 16 years.

 Solomon Akhtar roasted by Claude Littner in his 'final five' interview

-Arguably one of the most memorable moments The Apprentice has gifted its viewers in recent years, Solomon Akhtar’s ‘final five’ interview with Alan Sugar’s aide Claude Littner from series 10 is an absolute rollercoaster of glowing praise and savage scolding.
+Arguably one of the most memorable moments The Apprentice has gifted its viewers in recent years, Solomon Akhtar's 'final five' interview with Alan Sugar's aide Claude Littner from season 10 is an absolute rollercoaster of glowing praise and savage scolding.